82sanju/portfolio/README.md

 #### ✈️ Flight Ticket Booking Management System
 Backend solution for managing flight bookings, cancellations, and passenger records using SQL and Java.

+#### 🧠 Mental Health Chatbot (Prototype)
+Built a basic rule-based chatbot using Python and NLP libraries to simulate mental health conversations and provide support or resources to users in need.

+#### 📦 Sales Prediction using Linear Regression
+Trained a linear regression model on a retail dataset to forecast monthly sales figures, using pandas, seaborn for EDA, and scikit-learn for model building.

+#### 🎥 Movie Recommendation System
+Developed a collaborative filtering-based movie recommender using cosine similarity.

 ---

 ### 🏆 Achievements & Interests